 Breton National Wildlife Refuge, Wildlife refuge in St. Bernard Parish, Louisiana.

-The refuge was established in 1904 by President Theodore Roosevelt, making it the second oldest national wildlife refuge in the United States.
-Its creation represented an early effort to protect the Gulf coast and its wildlife from human exploitation.
+The refuge was established in 1904 by President Theodore Roosevelt, becoming the second national wildlife refuge created in the United States.
+It was part of an early effort to protect Gulf coast islands and their wildlife at a time when such places had little formal protection.

 The community of curious travelers